-- We advise you to exercise normal safety precautions in the Cook Islands.
-You should exercise common sense and look out for suspicious behaviour, as you would in Australia.
+Exercise normal safety precautions in the Cook Islands.
+Use common sense and look out for suspicious behaviour, as you would in Australia.
 Monitor the media and other sources for changes to local travelling conditions.

 - A significant number of traffic accidents resulting in hospitalisation involve motorcycle riders.
-Wear a helmet, stay within the legal limits of alcohol consumption and ensure your travel insurance covers motorcycle or scooter use.
+Wear a helmet (which is now legally required for riders and passengers), stay within the legal limits of alcohol consumption and ensure your travel insurance covers motorcycle or scooter use.

 Entry and exit

 Visas are not normally required for Australians visiting the Cook Islands as tourists for periods of less than 31 days.